 Feedback culture is an environment where employees feel free, safe, and encouraged to share feedback with peers and management.
 Let’s touch on a few of those elements in more detail:

-• Free.
-While Feedback Friday constitutes a day for feedback, the broader concept of feedback culture empowers employees and teammates to feel free to share feedback whenever necessary.
+• Free: While Feedback Friday constitutes a day for feedback, the broader concept of feedback culture empowers employees and teammates to feel free to share feedback whenever necessary.

-• Safe.
-Employees should be able to share feedback without repercussions, damaged relationships, or ill feelings.
+• Safe: Employees should be able to share feedback without repercussions, damaged relationships, or ill feelings.

-• Encouraged.
-Feedback isn’t only allowed—it’s encouraged and promoted.
+• Encouraged: Feedback isn’t only allowed — it’s encouraged and promoted.

-Why we emphasize weekly feedback sessions
+Why do we emphasize weekly feedback sessions?

 • Regular feedback can solve a lot of potential headaches well before they snowball out of control.
 If you’re checking in weekly, monthly, or quarterly, everyone will have a better understanding of what problems need to be solved, faster.